lapuzshawn/Social-Network-API/README.md

 The API provides various routes for interacting with users, thoughts, reactions, and friend lists.
 It supports CRUD (Create, Read, Update, Delete) operations for each of these entities, allowing users to create, retrieve, update, and delete data as needed.

+      KEEP IN MIND: "If using social media is too hard, you can use email instead."
+SEE DETAILS BELOW.

 ## Features